 Overview

-Master Key (ACT_MASTER_KEY)
+Master Key (SERVOS_MASTER_KEY)

 - Generation: The key is generated during the initial setup via

-ACT_MASTER_KEYenvironment variable.
+SERVOS_MASTER_KEYenvironment variable.
 It is never stored in the database. - Persistence: You (the admin) are responsible for backing up this key.
 If you lose the Master Key, all encrypted data (SSH keys, env vars) is irretrievably lost.

 - The “Bus Factor” Risk: If you lose this key, there is no recovery.
 The database is effectively a brick.
 Ensure this key is stored in a secure, shared password manager (e.g., 1Password, Bitwarden) accessible to authorized team members, so that access is not lost if a single administrator leaves.